sebastien-riou/lean-ftl/README.md

 ## Developper info

 ### Local build
-You need CMake and arm-none-eabi toolchain in your path.
+You need CMake and arm-none-eabi or riscv-none-elf toolchain in your path.

 ```
 ./buildit on/linux debug
 ```

 Notes:
-- replace `linux.cmake` by any other top level `.cmake` file to target another platform.
+- replace `linux` by any other file in the `on` folder to target another platform.
 - replace `debug` by `minSizeRel` to build with size optimizations.

 ### Local test